-The discount rate used to measure the total pension liability was 7.00%.
+The discount rate used to measure the total pension liability was 7.00 percent, the same as the prior measurement date.
 To determine the discount rate, an asset sufficiency test was completed to test whether the pension plan's fiduciary net position was sufficient to make all projected future benefit payments of current plan members.
-Consistent with current law, the completed asset sufficiency test included an assumed 7.00% long-term discount rate to determine funding liabilities for calculating future contribution rate requirements.
+Consistent with current law, the completed asset sufficiency test included an assumed 7.00 percent long-term discount rate to determine funding liabilities for calculating future contribution rate requirements.
+(All plans use 7.50 percent except LEOFF Plan 2, which has assumed 7.40 percent.)

-Consistent with the long-term expected rate of return, a 7.00% future investment rate of return on invested assets was assumed for the test.
+Consistent with the long-term expected rate of return, a 7.00 percent future investment rate of return on invested assets was assumed for the test.
 Contributions from plan members and employers are assumed to continue to be made at contractually required rates (including PERS Plan 2/3 employers whose rates include a component for the PERS Plan 1 liability).
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return of 7.00% on pension plan investments was applied to determine the total pension liability for each plan.
+Therefore, the long-term expected rate of return of 7.00 percent on pension plan investments was applied to determine the total pension liability for each plan.

-SENSITIVITY OF THE NET PENSION LIABILITY TO CHANGES IN THE DISCOUNT RATE:
+SENSITIVITY OF THE NET PENSION LIABIILTY TO CHANGES IN THE DISCOUNT RATE:

-The following presents the net pension liability/asset of TESC as an employer, calculated using the discount rate of 7.00%, as well as what the net pension liability/asset would be if it were calculated using a discount rate that is 1 percentage point lower (6.00%) or 1 percentage point higher (8.00%) than the current rate.
+The following presents the net pension liability/asset of TESC as an employer, calculated using the discount rate of 7.00 percent, as well as what the net pension liability/asset would be if it were calculated using a discount rate that is 1 percentage point lower (6.00 percent) or 1 percentage point higher (8.00 percent) than the current rate.

+PERS 1

-PERS Residential Services' Pro Net Pension Liab portiona
+Residential Services' proport of Net Pension Liability

-1% Decrease \$ 98,070
+1% Decrease \$77,836

-Current Discount Rate \$ 73,405
+Current Discount Rate \$55,714

-1% Increase Ś 51.881
+1% Increase \$36 , 406